"

 • Example 5.1.3A:

-• The dotted half note gets one beat and there are two beats per measure.
+• The dotted half note receives one beat, with two beats per measure.

-• When there are two beats per measure, the downbeat is strong (S) and the second beat is weak (w).
+• When there are two beats in a measure, the downbeat is strong (S) and the second beat is weak (w).

 • Example 5.1.3B:

-• The dotted quarter note gets one beat and there are three beats per measure.
+• The dotted quarter note receives one beat, and there are three beats in each measure.

-• When there are three beats per measure, the downbeat is strong, the second beat is less strong (LS), and the third beat is weak.
+• When a measure has three beats, the downbeat is strong, the second beat is less strong (LS), and the third beat is weak.

 • Example 5.1.3C:

-• The dotted eighth note gets one beat and there are four beats per measure.
+• The dotted eighth note receives one beat, and there are four beats per measure.

-• Notice that the dotted eighth notes are not beamed together.
-This is because each dotted eighth note is equal to one beat.
-We only beam them when they combine to create one beat.
+• Note that the dotted eighth notes are not beamed together because each dotted eighth note equals one beat.
+We only beam them when they combine to form a single beat.

 • When there are four beats per measure, the downbeat is strong, the third beat is less strong, and the second and fourth beats are weak.

-Strong beats are accented while weak beats are unaccented.
-Tap your foot while listening to the next three examples.
+Strong beats are accented, while weak beats are unaccented.
+Tap your foot as you listen to the following three examples (Examples 5.1.4-5.1.6).

 Example 5.1.4.
 Two beats per measure: Suppé[1]Light Calvary, Overture